CampusDoc - Documentary

 What do you need to enter this programme?
 And what can you expect when you apply?
 In this section you'll find all you need to know!

 The exchange programme will take you through the entire process of documentary film production: from concept to premiere.
 You will also complete additional video assignments and work on perfecting your technical and storytelling skills, as well as develop a distribution plan based on your expectations and goals for the film.

 HU operates this programme in collaboration with various international partners, including the City University of New York (CUNY).
 The course includes a study trip to New York.

-Please note: you will need a travel budget of € 1,800 for the study trip.
+Please note: you will need a travel budget of € 1,800 for the study trip (excluding food).
 However, the study trip is not a requirement for participation and completion of the programme